vidtsin/babycare-odoo/bbc_sale/README.rst

 * Draft purchase orders are red in the list view if one of their products have a negative expected stock level (or are in an exception state, as red is the default color for that)
+* Add product state 'Can be ordered'
+* Remove product state 'Development'
+* Sync Buy route with product state
+* Set orderpoint qtys to zero in product state EOL, Obsolete and Can be ordered.
+* Apply product colors to kanban view